 In an attempt to pull the conversation back to the realities of Bangladesh, Dr Huq expressed his concern over the lack of transparency on how Bangladesh spends the funds it receives.
 "MOF and ERD are familiar with finance but not climate finance; climate finance needs to be learnt and you have to play the game".
-If Bangladesh wants to open the door to future investors and billions (not millions) of dollars, then an open and transparent system is required.
+He stated that if Bangladesh wants to open the door to future investors and billions, not millions, of dollars then it requires a system that is open and transparent.